 Rice (1999) has contended that ineffective parenting is significantly more likely in single-parent households than in traditional households.
 In comparison to children in families with two biological parents, single-parent children in divorced families score higher on measures of problem behaviour and lower on measures of social competence, academic achievement, and self-concept.
-Therefore, a number of variables have been associated with single-parenting, including less effective parenting, reduced finances, excessive levels of stress, less affection, less consistency in discipline, and poorer control of children.
+Therefore, a number of variables have been associated with single-parenting, including less effective parenting, reduced finances, excessive roles and role differentiation.

-The structural-funtional theory looks at the family structure and then studies the contributions of the various subsystems.
-It further looks at family roles and role differentiation.
 It points out that there are fundamental roles for a nuclear family (father, wife, and children), each member occupying a specific position with a different role to perform.
 The father is supposed to work and provide for the family, the mother is supposed to care and perform household duties, while the children are to contribute to the performance of chores.

 In the Ghanaian socio-cultural context, responsibilities of the male and female, as parents, are enshrined in traditional gender roles.
-Boateng (1995), cited in Ardayfio-Schandorf (1995), indicates that, usually, while the man is responsible for the instrumental roles, such as provision of money for food, clothing, shelter, security, discipline and major physical infrastructure that provide comfort and pleasure for the home, the female plays expressive roles, such as cooking, performing household chores, and caring for the daily needs of the household.
+Boateng (1995), cited in Ardayfio-Schandorf (1995 a), indicates that, usually, while the man is responsible for the instrumental roles, such as provision of money for food, clothing, shelter, security, discipline and major physical infrastructure that provide comfort and pleasure for the home, the female plays expressive roles, such as cooking, performing household chores, and caring for the daily needs of the household.
 These roles are shared when the two spouses are living together.
 However, on separation by death or divorce or by any other reason, only one of the parents has to take custody of the children, with the accompanying responsibilities.
 The single-parent, thus, has to combine both the instrumental as well as the expressive roles to cater for the upkeep of the family.

-The dynamism of everyday living presents challenges to male singleparent families and their members.
+The dynamism of everyday living presents challenges to male single-parent families and their members.
 The challenges require adequate supply of resources that are accessible and the application of managerial skills to be able to meet them.
+Male single-parents and their members have varying needs which require the use of resources.
+However, the availability of resources may be influenced by factors which make it easy or impossible for the family and resources that are accessible and the application of managerial skills to be able to meet them.
 Male single-parents and their members have varying needs which require the use of resources.
 However, the availability of resources may be influenced by factors which make it easy or impossible for the family and its members (either as a group or individuals) to satisfy a particular need or needs.